JJConsulting/JJMasterData/doc/Documentation/articles/tutorials/search_id.md

     BEGIN
         SELECT ID, DESCRI
         FROM FOO
-        WHERE DESCRI LIKE '%' + DESCRI + '%'
+        WHERE DESCRI LIKE '%' + @SEARCHTEXT + '%'
         END
     END
 END
 ```

-## Disable ReplaceTextOnGrid
+Remember that '{SearchId}' and '{SearchText}' always are replaced in SQL as parameters.<br>
+SearchText = When user search any text<br>
+SearchId = When the system need recover the description

+- ### Use GridBehavior.Id
-Simply disable ReplaceTextOnGrid returning the ID instead of the description or create a ViewOnly field,
+Simply use GridBehavior.Id returning the ID instead of the description or create a ViewOnly field,
 customizing your Get Procedure adding the rule to render your description.

-## Use ElementMap
+- ### Use ElementMap
 Map another element instead of manually writing your SQL query.
 We will automatically optimize everything for you.

-Remember that '{SearchId}' and '{SearchText}' always are replaced in SQL as parameters.<br>
-SearchText = When user search any text<br>
-SearchId = When the system need recover the description